damilare-olaleye/damilare-olaleye/README.md

 - 🥳 Always excited and ready to learn new skills

-- 💬 Ask me about AWS, Kotlin, Java, Music, Cryptos
+- 💬 Ask me about Soccer, Kotlin, Java, Music, Cryptos

 - 📫 How to reach me: damilare.olaleye@cyatmr.com